| Factor Payments to Abroad. Definition |

 Transnational corporations, employment and the workplace

-international production system on the quantity and quality of employment, human
+system on the quantity and quality of employment, human resource

-economy, policy makers must coordinate more carefully the traditional instruments for
+policy makers must coordinate more carefully the traditional

-domestic economic management with policies relating to international economic relations,
+instruments for domestic economic management with policies relating to

 activity.